angular/angular/aio/content/guide/built-in-directives.md

 {@a ngModel}
 ## Displaying and updating properties with `ngModel`

-You can use the `NgModel` directive to display a data property and update that property when the user makes changes.
+Use the `NgModel` directive to display a data property and update that property when the user makes changes.

 1. Import `FormsModule`  and add it to the NgModule's `imports` list.